Relativistic runaway electron avalanches within complex thunderstorm electric field structures: Discussion

-The reactor mechanism can produce a TGF or a TGE depending on the electrical structure of the cloud, which defines the global multiplication factor \ref{reactor_spatial}.
-The feedback effect can lead to the auto-tuning of the charge distribution. increasing the discharging for higher values of the electric field and slowing the discharging as the electrical field strength decreases.
-A nearby lightning flash usually terminates a TGE or gamma-glow \cite{Chilingarian2017, Wada2019}.
+The developed reactor model is consistent with an opportunity of lightning production by a TGF, as well as the runaway breakdown model and the relativistic feedback discharge model: reactor structure with infinite feedback leads to the significant rise of ionization and conductivity in the cloud, which can result in lightning \cite{gurevich_1999,Dwyer_2003_fundamental_limit,kostinsky_2020_mechanism}.
+On the other hand, lightning discharge can affect the strength and direction of the local electric field, providing two opportunities for lightning to influence the development of RREAs.
+(1) A nearby lightning flash usually terminates a TGE or gamma-ray glow, \cite{Chilingarian2017, Wada2019}.
 The reactor model provides a new possible relation between a lightning flash and a RREA.
-Namely, a lightning flash can decrease the electric field below the critical value in some part of a cloud, while the field in other regions would remain sufficient for the RREAs development.
+Namely, a lightning flash can decrease the electric field below the critical value in some parts of the reactor, while the field in other regions would remain sufficient for the RREAs development.
 In other words, some strong field regions will be destroyed and some will remain, making possible the flux continuing after a lightning discharge in the cloud.
-The described effect might lead to multi-pulse TGF or TGF afterglow if the global multiplication factor falls below zero after the lightning discharge.
-What is more, a charge transition caused by a lightning discharge might increase the heterogeneity of the electric field in the cloud, leading to TGF or gamma-glow initiation via the reactor feedback.
-The described possibility is a mechanism of energetic flux production by a lightning discharge, different from the lighting leader model.
-The local increase of the electric field in the reactor model may explain the TGE-like intensification of energetic flux following a gamma-glow reported in \cite{Wada2019}.
+The described effect might lead to TGF gamma-ray flux decay if the global multiplication factor falls below zero after the lightning discharge (Section \ref{appendix_a}, Gamma-radiation dynamics in RREA models with positive feedback) and to multi-pulse TGF if the global multiplication factor recovers to a positive value.
+(2) What is more, a charge transition caused by a lightning discharge might increase the heterogeneity of the electric field in the cloud, leading to TGF or gamma-ray glow initiation via the reactor feedback.
+The described possibility is a mechanism of energetic flux production by a lightning discharge, different from the lightning leader model.
+The local increase of the electric field in the reactor model may explain the TGF-like intensification of energetic flux following a gamma-ray glow reported in \cite{Wada2019}.